frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

   - action: Allow
 EOF
 ```
-> **Note:** Policy files can be found in [this](https://github.com/frozenprocess/Tigera-Presentations/tree/master/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment) directory.
+> **Note:** If you are following this tutorial with PowerShell use the policy files in [this](https://github.com/frozenprocess/Tigera-Presentations/tree/master/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment) directory to create the rules.

 It is worth mentioning that to prevent disruption due to a misconfigured policy, Calico implements a fail-safe, which is a policy with a list of essential ports and services that are required for your cluster to function.